The L. E. "Gus" and Eva Shafer

 Memorial Art Gallery

 The L.E.
 "Gus" and Eva Shafer Memorial Gallery has been called the "Gem of the Campus".
 Located in the Fine Arts building, the Shafer Gallery displays significant works by Gus Shafer, objects from Barton's growing permanent collection, and a rotating series of exhibitions from regional and national artists.
+Learn more about upcoming exhibits and events!

 The Shafer Memorial Art Gallery exists to advance the cultural and educational opportunities of students and the community.